Lasloruhberg/fitsbolt/README.md

 ### Using the Complete Pipeline

-For convenience, images can be read and processed by just one function call:
+For convenience, images can be read and processed by just one function call with the recommended processing order (read, resize, normalise, combine):

 ```python
 from fitsbolt import load_and_process_images, NormalisationMethod